Last Updated on October 21, 2025 by

 Key-points:

-• Learn to rewild your daily habits.
+- In order to wild your life, learn to rewild your habits.
 We do not treat nature as some special thing we get apart from life.

 There are times when you are near to trees for a while can do more good than drugs.